Language skills can be used in almost any career, and particularly in businesses that trade internationally

 Skills for your CV

-- gather information, assess and interpret it;
+- effectively gather, assess and interpret information

-- lead and participate in discussions and groups;
+- lead and participate in discussions and groups

-- organise your workload and work to deadlines;
+- organise your workload to meet deadlines

-- develop opinions and propose ideas;
+- develop opinions and propose ideas

 - read pages of text and pick out the essential points.